lukmanr/CLVPipelines/README.md

 ## Objectives
 - Gain hands-on experience with setting up Kubeflow Pipelines runtime environment on Google Kubernetes Engine
 - Understand how to architect KFP pipelines that orchestrate Google Cloud managed services.
+- Learn how to automate deployment of pipelines, pipeline components, and pipeline artifacts.
 - Learn how to schedule and execute pipelines using both Kubeflow Pipelines UI and KFP SDK APIs.
 - Understand how to customize KFP pipelines